 Courts have held that these mandatory provisions apply even if the juvenile did not actually possess the firearm, i.e., it was possessed a co-defendant.
 State v.
 I.J., 43 Fla.
 L. Weekly D2495c (Fla.
 4th DCA 2018).

-Hillsborough County law firm The Bantner Firm will fight for the best result for every child it represents.
+Hillsborough County law firm The Bantner Firm will fight for the best result for every child it represents in juvenile delinquency cases.
 Call us today at 813.397.3965 to discuss your case for free!